Horrid Henry Tricks the Tooth Fairy: Horrid Henry's Wedding

-Horrid Henry's cousin, Prissy Polly, is marrying Pimply Paul.
+Horrid Henry's cousin, Prissy Polly, is set to marry Pimply Paul.
 Henry has been chosen to be a pageboy, along with Perfect Peter, his brother.
-First, Henry's family has trouble with Henry's pageboy clothes as they are too "tight".
-Second, they have trouble with Henry going to the wedding and they drag him into the car to go.
-Worse still, they are caught in the middle of a thunderstorm.
-They arrive at the wedding later than everybody.
-While the priest says all the holy blessings and promises, Henry pretends to be a chef tossing pancakes, only he is tossing the wedding rings.
+A series of problems, such as Henry's pageboy clothes being too "tight", him refusing to go at all, and being caught in a thunderstorm cause the family to arrive late for the wedding.
+While the priest says all the holy blessings and promises, Henry pretends to be a chef tossing pancakes, only with the wedding rings instead.
 When the rings are needed (which Henry accidentally loses), Henry gives them a toy pirate ring.
 Afterwards, when everyone takes wedding photos, Henry jumps in at the last moment and makes rude faces.
 A while later, during the reception, while everyone is eating their lunch, Henry secretly eats the wedding cake but Pimply Paul catches him.
 While Paul is chasing Henry, he leaps and lands into the cake.
-Henry's entire family thinks it's weird that there is no wedding cake...except for Henry!
+Henry's entire family is surprised that there was no wedding cake.